Worcester City Council

-Worcester City Council is the local authority for Worcester, in Worcestershire, England.
+Worcester City Council is the local authority for the district of Worcester, in Worcestershire, England.
 Worcester has had a council since medieval times, which has been reformed on numerous occasions.
 Since 1974 the council has been a non-metropolitan district council.
 The council consists of 35 councillors, elected from 15 wards.
 It is based at Worcester Guildhall.
 The council has been under no overall control since 2022, and has been run by a Labour minority administration since the 2024 election.

 History

 Worcester was an ancient borough which had held city status from time immemorial.
 The city was given the right to appoint its own sheriff in 1621, making it a county corporate, independent from the jurisdiction of the Sheriff of Worcestershire.

 The city was reformed to become a municipal borough in 1836 under the Municipal Corporations Act 1835, which standardised how most boroughs operated across the country.
 It was then governed by a body formally called the "mayor, aldermen and citizens of the city of Worcester", but generally known as the corporation or city council.
 When elected county councils were established in 1889, Worcester was considered large enough for its existing city council to provide county-level services, and so it was made a county borough, independent from Worcestershire County Council.

 In 1974, under the Local Government Act 1972, the city had its territory enlarged, gaining the parishes of Warndon and St Peter the Great County and it became a non-metropolitan district, with Hereford and Worcester County Council providing county-level services.
 Worcester retained its borough status, allowing the chair of the council to take the title of mayor, whilst its city status was re-conferred on the enlarged district, allowing the council to take the name Worcester City Council.
 Hereford and Worcester was abolished in 1998, since when a re-established Worcestershire County Council has been the upper-tier authority for Worcester.